ibm-cloud-docs/discovery/using.md

 ## Building aggregations

-Aggregation queries return a set of data values; for example, top keywords, overall sentiment of entities, and more.
+Aggregations return a set of data values; for example, top keywords, overall sentiment of entities, and more.
 For the full list of aggregation options, see the [Aggregations table](/docs/services/discovery/query-reference.html#aggregations).

 If you'd like to check out a few pre-built aggregations, all of the queries on the insight cards are aggregation queries.
 Click the **More options** icon on the top right of any card to view the query.
 {: tip}